 Collin knows the world of television journalism inside and out.
 He’s collected some twenty-five awards for his writing, producing and on-air talent.
 These include the Columbia University-DuPont Award, a dozen regional Emmy awards and a National Daytime Emmy as well as awards from the American Film Festival, the Scott Newman Foundation, the National Education Association and the International Film Producers Association.
 He founded Dystar Television, Inc., producing documentary programs for domestic and worldwide syndication.
 Collin spent five years as head of the Documentary Unit for Gannett Broadcasting, producing news specials for all of the Gannett stations in the nation.
 Before that he was an on-air reporter for WXIA-TV, a reporter at the Hearst station in Milwaukee and reporter/anchor at the ABC affiliate in Green Bay, Wisconsin.
 For ten years Collin was Senior Vice-President of Production for the CWK Network, Inc, a multi-media company producing news stories, documentaries and web-based resources for more than fifty stations in the U.S.

 Collin is a graduate of Case Western Reserve University.
-He began working as a consultant for Speakeasy in 1988 and is currently delivers private coaching as well as leading a number of our content and style programs.
+He began working as a consultant for Speakeasy in 1988 and currently delivers private coaching as well as leading a number of our core content and style programs.

 Doris Bucher, M.Ed., M.P.S., CCC-SLP